funkybob/django-nap/docs/mapper/index.rst

 The decorator `field` works exactly like `property`, however it will operate on the "bound" object, not the Mapper.
 The Field class covers simpler cases, as well as allowing easier control.
-Field's first argument is the name of the property on the bound object it gets/sets.
+Field's first argument is the name of the attribute on the bound object it gets/sets.

 Accessing extra state
 ---------------------